- Courses Courses

 Fireman (or firefighter) classes cover a myriad of topics so that individuals can assume professional work in the field.
-Explore some of these key subjects, which are described below.
+Read on below to explore some of the key topics covered in firefighter courses.

-Fireman courses are available in fire science, fire science technology and related certificate and associate degree programs.
-Some fireman class graduates also pursue bachelor's degrees that include administration and public policy components for professional advancement in fire science and service careers.
+Fireman courses are available in fire science, fire science technology, and related certificate and associate degree programs.
+Some students also pursue bachelor's degrees that include administration and public policy components for professional advancement in fire science and service careers.

-Community colleges typically offer fire academy or firefighter training, which consists of extensive practical and classroom instruction.
-Some of the fieldwork may include simulations where individuals need to identify hazardous conditions and implement lifesaving techniques.
+Community colleges may offer fire academy or firefighter training, which consists of extensive practical and classroom instruction.
 The training lengths vary due to day and evening schedules.
-Admission is open to students with EMT or Paramedic certification or who are firefighter volunteers.
-They must also pass a physical exam and be accepted to the college offering the program.
+In some cases, admission requirements include active EMT certification.
+Applicants must also pass a physical exam and be accepted to the college offering the program.
 Graduates are prepared to apply for firefighter certification.

 In this beginning fireman's course students combine classroom and lab time to learn basic principles of fire science and suppression.
-It's a required class that usually begins with first aid and first responder training.
+It is a required class that usually begins with first aid and first responder training.
 Students get to practice donning protective gear and carrying out job responsibilities while wearing it.
-Chain of command, communications and fire department operations are emphasized.
+Chain of command, communications, and fire department operations are emphasized.

 Most students in fireman courses take this mandatory class of lectures and labs midway through their program.
 They learn the physical and chemical characteristics of different kinds of fire, such as electrical or chemical fires, as well as how fires can start and spread.
-Students complete the course with an understanding of accelerants, weather, construction materials and urban, suburban and rural topography and how these factors influence fires.
+Students gain an understanding of accelerants, weather and construction materials, as well as urban, suburban and rural topography and its influence on fires.

-Preplanning is a key strategy for fighting building fires and students in this fireman's course are introduced to different building methods and materials in the context of fire safety.
+Pre-planning is a key strategy for fighting building fires.
+Students in this fireman's course are introduced to different building methods and materials in the context of fire safety.
 Lectures and labs are delivered with the intent of maximizing fireman safety both before and during a fire, in which all or part of the building is at risk for collapse.
 This required course is taken after basic firefighting and fire suppression courses and includes building inspection procedures and minimum standards for building codes.

-A reliable working knowledge of Office of Safety and Health Administration (OSHA) requirements is important to a successful fireman career.
+A reliable working knowledge of the Office of Safety and Health Administration (OSHA) requirements is important to a successful firefighting career.
 Upon completion of this required class, firemen are able to quickly identify hazardous conditions or situations and act fast in an emergency.
-Safe rescue operations for wilderness, confined space, fast water, weather, high rise and acts of terrorism are studied in classroom and lab settings.
+Safe rescue operations for wilderness, confined spaces, fast water, inclement weather, high rises, and acts of terrorism are studied in classroom and lab settings.

 In this course, required by some programs, students learn to identify the origin and nature of a particular fire.
 Coursework includes how to secure the scene, as well as how to document and collect evidence.
 Students also learn to prepare and report findings.
 Students learn to make a determination of arson or non-arson related with respect to particular fire-related incidents.